MarcSoudant/quarto-git-version/README.md

 # git-version Extension For Quarto

-Get the last version (last tags) of the git repository with a quarto shortcode.
+Get the last version (last tag) of the git repository with a quarto shortcode.

 ## Installing

-_TODO_: Replace the `<github-organization>` with your GitHub organization.

 ```bash
 quarto add MarcSoudant/git-version